 Mr. Qavvik: Thank you, Mr. Speaker.
-Mr. Speaker, last November the Nunavut Impact Review Board released its decision regarding the regulatory next steps for the Anuriquak Nukkiksautiit Project, and I am glad that the progress is being made.
+Last November, the Nunavut Impact Review Board released its decision regarding the regulatory next steps for the Anuriqjuak Nukkiksautiit Project, and I am glad that progress is being made.

-Can the minister clearly indicate what needs to be done in order for the Qulliq Energy Corporation to enter into a power purchase agreement with the project's proponent?
+Can the minister clearly indicate what needs to be done in order for the Qulliq Energy Corporation to enter into a power purchase agreement with the project proponent?
 Thank you, Mr., Speaker.

-Speaker: Minister responsible for the Qulliq Energy Corporation, Mr. Simailak
+Speaker: Minister responsible for the Qulliq Energy Corporation, Mr. Simailak.

 Hon.
-Craig Simailak: Thank you, Mr. Speaker, and I thank the member for his question.
-There would be a few more steps that would need to take place to make sure that they have all their ducks in a row, and to make sure that their impact on the grid will not be too much or too little.

-We want to ensure that when the light switch is flicked on, that the light will go on, so there are still quite a few steps to take place before a power purchase agreement is signed off on.
+Craig Simailak: Thank you, Mr. Speaker.
+I thank the member for his question.
+There would be a few more steps that would need to take place to make sure that they have all their ducks in a row and to make sure that the impact on the grid will not be too much or too little.
+We want to ensure that when the light switch is flicked on, the light will go on.
+There are still quite a few steps to take place before a power purchase agreement is signed off.
 Thank you, Mr. Speaker.

-Speaker: Second and final supplementary, Mr. Qavvik.
+Speaker: Your second and final supplementary, Mr. Qavvik.